Azure/azure-quickstart-templates/sas-viya/README.md

 <a name="Deployment"></a>
 ## Deployment Steps
-You can click the "Deploy to Azure" button at the beginning of this document or follow the instructions for a command-line deployment using the scripts in the root of this repository.
+You can click the "Deploy to Azure" button at the beginning of this document or follow the instructions for a command-line (CLI) deployment using the scripts in the root of this repository.

 The deployment takes between 1 and 4 hours, depending on the quantity of software licensed.